dylan-lang/dylan-programming-book/source/nexcept.rst

 of *block* implements the exit model.
 When you establish handlers by the *exception* clause of *block* , you do not have the ability to restart a computation in the context of the signaler, or in a context closer to the signaler than the handler.
-In `See Definition of a recovery protocol <nexcept.htm#19718>`_, we explore the calling model of handler execution, which allows you to recover from an exception without a nonlocal exit back to the point where the handler was established.
+In `Definition of a recovery protocol <nexcept.htm#19718>`_, we explore the calling model of handler execution, which allows you to recover from an exception without a nonlocal exit back to the point where the handler was established.